gatsbyjs/gatsby/docs/blog/2018-3-03-case-study-mike-johnston/index.md

 Our goal was to provide a solid architecture to build a long-term future on top of.
 In later phases the site will become a full-fledged web application with an organizing and fundraising platform built-in, and the goal beyond that is to create an innovative “open source policy” platform to involve citizens in the policy-making process like never before!

-To execute on this effectively, I prioritized a few architectural goals:
+To execute on this effectively, we prioritized a few architectural goals:

 - **System Resources** — Sadly, public sector software budgets often don’t match those of their private sector counterparts.
-I wanted to pursue a system that would not require a large deployment, a lot of performance tuning, and constant monitoring and maintenance.
+We wanted to pursue a system that would not require a large deployment, a lot of performance tuning, and constant monitoring and maintenance.
 - **Security** — It’s no secret that there are bad actors across the world that would love to influence campaigns and governance wherever they can.
-I wanted to provide strong protections to prevent hackers from gaining access and interfering.
+We wanted to provide strong protections to prevent hackers from gaining access and interfering.
 - **Maintainability** — If this stack is going to support a growing engagement and policy platform on a lean budget, it needs to be easy to work on.
-I wanted to maintain best practices wherever possible and use techniques that would be easy for someone to come in behind me and build on.
+We wanted to maintain best practices wherever possible and use techniques that would be easy for someone to come in behind me and build on.

 ## Content Management with WordPress

-The first decision I made was to use the ubiquitous [WordPress](http://wordpress.org) CMS to manage dynamic homepage content.
+The first decision we made was to use the ubiquitous [WordPress](http://wordpress.org) CMS to manage dynamic homepage content.
 WordPress has a lot of rough edges, but if you can work around them it provides an excellent admin with rich content editing.
 It’s also very widely used, so there’s a good chance that team members have had experience with it previously.

 The downside is that WordPress is implemented with [PHP](http://www.php.net/), and it takes some effort to host and maintain it in an efficient way.
 As traffic grows, so does system load.
 When a site achieves great success, it also is introduced to a host of new performance problems caused by heavy traffic.
 Caching and query optimization can mitigate this greatly, but it takes a lot of time and effort to configure and maintain.
 In addition, it can be challenging to use modern front-end tools like React to their full potential.

 In addition, because WordPress is so broadly adopted it is often the subject of a lot of hacking effort.
 As exploits are discovered, they can be widely utilized because of the number of targets available.

-To work around these issues, I decided to go with a “headless” WordPress instance that only functions as an admin interface.
+To work around these issues, we decided to go with a “headless” WordPress instance that only functions as an admin interface.
 Using tools like [Advanced Custom Fields](https://www.advancedcustomfields.com/) and the [Custom Post Type UI](https://wordpress.org/plugins/custom-post-type-ui/), we created a very flexible repository for homepage content that is then available via the [REST API](https://developer.wordpress.org/rest-api/).
 This frees us up to use whatever frontend tools are the best for the job, and adds a layer of separation from WordPress’s performance and security challenges.

 ## Static Site Generation with Gatsby

-Since I had complete freedom on the front end, I wanted to pursue a solution based on [React](https://reactjs.org/), my framework of choice in the browser.
+Since we had complete freedom on the front end, we wanted to pursue a solution based on [React](https://reactjs.org/), our framework of choice in the browser.
 I’ve used [Server Side Rendering](https://reactjs.org/docs/react-dom-server.html) solutions in the past based on [Node](https://nodejs.org/en/) and [Express](https://expressjs.com/), but over time they run into some of the same performance issues that PHP does.
 Server load is always a significant issue on dynamically rendered high-traffic applications, because they typically need to interact with a variety of other systems to construct each page.
 As concurrent requests grow, so does response time.

 One way to sidestep a great deal of these concerns is to make use of as much static content as possible.
 Static content is astonishingly light on system resources to serve up even at higher traffic levels, and it can be propagated to worldwide [Content Delivery Networks](https://en.wikipedia.org/wiki/Content_delivery_network) and served up to local users at lightning speeds.
 Static content traditionally has two big problems, however.
 It’s not trivial for non-technical users to update with frequently changing content, and it’s typically not very interactive or responsive.